manics/20250518-pasc25-satre-temporary/00-README.md

 TODO: Image

 ---
-## Researcher wants to do some analysis with patient medical data
+## A researcher wants to do some analysis with patient data
 - E.g. Electronics health records, medical images
 - How can a researcher access the required data?
   - Can we give them a USB stick with all patient medical data to copy to their laptop?